ckeditor/ckeditor5/docs/framework/development-tools/package-generator/using-package-generator.md

 * `--verbose` &ndash; (alias: `-v`) print additional logs about the current executed task.
 * `--use-legacy-methods` &ndash; use legacy installations methods in a newly created package.

+## Choosing the method

+Currently there are two ways of how package generator works:
+* (default) that are based on imports only from `ckeditor5` package,
+* behind `--use-legacy-methods` flag, that are based on ( {@link getting-started/legacy-getting-started/quick-start legacy installation methods} ) but can be build to support both.

 ## Using the package

 After successfully creating a directory with the new package, enter it by executing the following command: